InstituteOfErgonomics/RadioTuning/README.md

 The radio tuning procedure of AAM has the problem that it often has to be adapted to the specific hardware used in an experiment (e.g., knob for radio tuning instead of buttons).
 Newer radios sometimes even don't provide the possibility to switch to the manual radio tuning mode, that is needed for the procedure.
 And overall you need some hardware effort to apply the method to your experimental setup.

-This app implements an AAM-like radio tuning (with some modifications) on a mock-up radio interface on Android.
+This app implements an AAM-like radio tuning (with some modifications) on a mock-up radio interface for Android.
 At the moment the data basis and evaluations are not sufficient to say, it is a replacement for the original hardware radio.
-If it is further devoped and tested it maybe can fill the gap between the highly specific and artifical atasks (e.g., SuRT and CTT) and natural tasks (e.g., phone calls).
+If it is further devoped and tested it maybe can fill the gap between the highly specific and artifical tasks (e.g., SuRT and CTT) and natural tasks (e.g., phone calls).
 At the moment we typically apply it e.g., when demonstrating or testing eye-tarcking or quickly need a secondary task.
 For comparisions we recommend to use it on a tablet with least: 6.5”, 800x480 and 160dpi or better.
 30° below normal line of sight or higher.
 The 95dpx95dp buttons should have dimensions of 1.5cm.
 For teaching, e.g. Lane Change Test (LCT) or eye tracking, also smartphone setups work fine.